-If you are not yet very experienced with the rule sets’ names, then the procedure via the service is simpler.
-Similarly to the hosts, here there is also a page in which all of a service’s parameters are shown and where you have the possibility of directly accessing the applicable rule sets.
-You can access this parameter page with the symbol in a host’s list of services in WATO.
+If you are not yet very experienced with the names of the rule sets, then the path via the service is simpler.
+Similarly to the hosts, there is also a page in which all of a service’s parameters are shown and where you have the possibility of directly accessing the applicable rule sets.
+You can access this parameter page with the symbol in a host’s list of services in the setup.
 The symbol takes you directly to the rule set that defines the parameter for the check plug-in for this service.

 By the way — the symbol for the parameter page is also found in the status window in every service’s context menu: